 However, you almost certainly have a contractual obligation to give a recorded statement to your own Pennsylvania auto insurance company, if they ask you for one.
 If your car insurance company asks you for a recorded statement and you refuse, you may risk losing the benefit of your car insurance coverage.

 2. Make Sure You’ve Heard and Understood the Question

-When you're being asked questions about your Erie car accident case, you should answer the question completely, clearly and audibly.
-Avoid nodding, head shakes or "uh-huhs or uh-uhs."
-These responses may end up in the transcript of your statement but they can be misinterpreted and so are best avoided.
+When you’re being asked questions about your Erie car accident case, you should answer the questions completely, clearly, and audibly.
+Avoid nodding, head-shakes, or “uh-huhs or uh-uhs.”
+These responses may end up in the transcript of your statement, but they can be misinterpreted and so are best avoided.

 Answers about your Pennsylvania car accident should be both factual and accurate.
 It will not help you to accuse the other driver and it can hurt you to accept blame.
 Don’t guess or speculate.
 If you don’t know the answer, then your response should be, “I don’t know.”